SteeltoeOSS/Samples/CommonTasks.md

 ### Run RabbitMQ Server with Docker

 > [!NOTE]
-> Note that this image has the management plugin enabled and no credentials set:
+> This image has the management plugin enabled and no credentials set.

 ```shell
 docker run --rm -it --pull=always -p 5672:5672 -p 15672:15672 --name rabbitmq rabbitmq:3-management